 Listed to the right are some examples of how to cite your sources using ACS.
 Some of this is from the Author Guidelines for Journal of Medicinal Chemistry, section 2.2.8, with some based on chapter 14 of the ACS Style Guide.

-Off-campus and on-campus/wifi access to most of these licensed electronic resources--databases, e-journals, e-books--is restricted to UC San Diego students, faculty and staff.
+Off-campus and on-campus/wifi access to most of the databases, ebooks, and journals licensed by the Library is restricted to UC San Diego students, faculty and staff.

 For citing websites, you usually want to include the organization, name of the website, the URL, and the date you accessed the site.
 If you're citing predicted or calculated data from SciFinder (not experimental), you also need to cite the company that provided them the data.